Primordial black holes formation in a early matter dominated era from the pre-big bang scenario: Conclusions

 \section{Conclusions}

-In this letter we show how the production of PBHs, in the pre-big bang scenario, described previously in \cite{Conzinu:2020cke}, can be extended also to the case of formation in a early matter dominated era.
+In this paper we show how the production of PBHs, in the pre-big bang scenario, described previously in \cite{Conzinu:2020cke}, can be extended also to the case of formation in a early matter dominated era.
 This early matter era it is needed in order to produce the right amount of scalar perturbations by the curvaton mechanism.
 We show that in this case there is not a huge production of PBHs in the proper range of mass needed to explain dark matter (see Fig.\ref{fig matter}).
+Such a region is quite sensitive to the effective value of the sound-speed parameter when $c_s \ll 1$.
+As showed in \cite{Conzinu:2020cke}, the superposition disappears for $c_s<0.033$ due to the shrinking of the parameter space allowed (in blue in the figure).
 However, it seems that a large production of light PBHs ($m< 10^{18} g$) can happens both in the matter and radiation dominated eras (see Figs. \ref{Fig light_production in rad} and \ref{Fig light_production in mat}).
 As already discussed, this last eventuality could be avoided in several ways, for example adding new higher-order corrections (even non-perturbative) or with a more realistic model of the sound speed variation, in which such variation depends on the particular mode considered.
 We postpone this analysis to future works.